With 3 days in Athens, you can see all the main sites, such as the Acropolis and the Acropolis Museum, and get a good experience of the Greek capital.

-If you have booked to stay 3 nights in Athens, you still have a whole day to yourself.
-On day three in Athens, you can decide if you are interested in any of the other museums and attractions in our city.
-You can also take a half day tour to Cape Sounion, or just spend some more time walking around the centre.
+If you have booked to stay 3 nights in Athens, you still have a whole day to explore.
+On day three in Athens, you can decide if you are interested in any of the other museums and attractions in the city centre.

-Apart from the many neoclassical buildings and cool street art works, you will find plenty of cafes and all-day hangouts.
-For one of the best meals you can have in central Athens, head to Oxo Nou on Emmanouil Benaki.
+Apart from the many neoclassical buildings and cool street art, you will find plenty of cafés and all-day hangouts.
+For one of the best meals in central Athens, head to Oxo Nou on Emmanouil Benaki.
 They have a huge menu, large portions, amazing dishes and lots of Cretan raki on the house.

 Explore the art galleries and free museums

-If history is not your thing, you will be happy to know that there are several art museums in Athens.
-Check out our article on free museums and galleries in Athens.
-You may be surprised!
+If history is not your thing, don’t worry.
+Athens has many more attractions apart from the famous sites and museums.
+Anyone who loves art will be happy to know that there are several art museums in Athens.

-Towards the end of the 19th century, certain people had the idea to revive the Olympic Games.
-For this purpose, the Panathenaic Stadium was reconstructed, and was home to the first modern Olympics in 1896.
+Towards the end of the 19th century, certain people decided to revive the Olympic Games.
+For this purpose, the Panathenaic Stadium was reconstructed, and was home to the first modern Olympic Games in 1896.

 Nowadays the stadium hosts several events from time to time, but is also open to visitors.
-Closing times are 7 pm in summer and 5 pm in winter, so you can plan your visit accordingly.
-It’s best to avoid the hottest hours of the day!
-General admission costs 5 euro.
-Allow at least an hour and a half to visit the stadium and the small museum.
+Allow at least an hour and a half to visit the impressive stadium and the small museum.

 Visit the temple of Poseidon at Sounion